eclipse-ankaios/ankaios/doc/docs/reference/inter-workload-dependencies.md

       commandArgs: [ "echo", "restart of storage workloads"]
 ```

-In this case Ankaios delays the start of the `restart_service` until the `error_handler` has reached the specified state.
+Ankaios delays the `restart_service` until the `error_handler` reaches the specified state.

 ## Implicit inter-workload dependencies

-Ankaios automatically defines implicit dependencies internally to prevent a workload from failing or going into an undesired state when a dependency is requested to be deleted.
-They cannot be configured by the user itself.
-Implicit dependencies are only defined for dependencies on which other workloads depend on with dependency type `running`.
+Ankaios automatically defines implicit dependencies to prevent a workload from failing or entering an undesired state when a dependency is deleted.
+These dependencies cannot be configured by the user.
+Ankaios only defines implicit dependencies for dependencies that other workloads depend on with the `running` dependency type.

 Ankaios does not explicitly delete a workload when its dependency is deleted.
-Instead, a delete of a dependency is delayed until all dependent workloads have been deleted.
-As long as the dependency cannot be deleted, it has the ExecutionState `Stopping(WaitingToStop)`.
+Instead, Ankaios delays the deletion of a dependency until all dependent workloads have been deleted.
+The dependency will have the ExecutionState `Stopping(WaitingToStop)` as long as it cannot be deleted.

-In the previous example, the workload `logger` depends on the `storage_provider` with dependency type `running`.
-When the user updates or deletes the dependency `storage_provider`, Ankaios delays the delete until the dependent workload `logger` is neither pending nor running.
+In the previous example, the workload `logger` depends on the `storage_provider` with a `running` dependency type.
+When the user updates or deletes the `storage_provider` dependency, Ankaios delays the deletion until the dependent workload `logger` is neither pending nor running.

-If an update has fulfilled delete conditions but unfulfilled add conditions, Ankaios does not delay the entire update.
-Instead, the delete operation is executed directly.
+If an update meets the delete conditions but not the add conditions, Ankaios will execute the delete operation directly without delaying the entire update.

 !!!
 Note

-    Ankaios does not define implicit dependencies for workloads having dependencies with dependency types `succeeded` and `failed`.
+    Ankaios does not define implicit dependencies for workloads that have dependencies with the `succeeded` and `failed` types.